10 Brutal But Hilarious Old Disses of Adorable Animals

 The Target: Bald Eagles

-The Context: Did Franklin really want the turkey to be America’s national emblem?
+Did Franklin really want the turkey to be America’s national emblem?
 No. (In fact, the symbol he proposed was of Moses at the Red Sea.)
-But although the oft-repeated turkey yarn isn’t true, what is true is that Franklin didn’t think much of bald eagles.
+Franklin didn’t think much of bald eagles, either.

 Congress adopted the Great Seal of the United States in 1782.
 At its center is a bald eagle soaring with patriotic pride.
-Two years later, a certain inventor and diplomat questioned this decision—privately.
-In 1784, Franklin wrote a letter to his daughter, Sarah Bache.
-Included in this dispatch was a scathing critique of the raptor’s personality.
+Two years later, Franklin wrote a letter to his daughter, Sarah Bache, with a scathing critique of the raptor’s personality.

-“For my own part I wish the Bald Eagle had not been chosen,” Franklin wrote.
+“For my own part I wish the Bald Eagle had not been chosen,” he wrote.
 “He is a bird of bad moral character.
 He does not get his living honestly.”
-The founding father then accused it of stealing from ospreys (which is true) and being easily scared off by smaller avians (also true—crows sometimes gang up on the eagles to chase them away).
+He accused bald eagles of stealing prey from ospreys (which is true) and being easily scared off by smaller birds (also true—crows sometimes gang up on the eagles to chase them away).

 5. “IF ANYONE DESIRES TO SEE A BLACKER, UGLIER, MORE SAVAGE, AND MORE UNTAMEABLE BEAST THAN OUR ‘DEVIL,’ HE MUST BE DIFFICULT TO PLEASE.”